bloxstreet/support/docs/mr+-information/training-guide.md

 ### <font color="#C21807">Training Conclusion</font>

-The Host should send the final group shout at this time.
+The Host should leave the server once all LRs have been ranked.